ChuckChekuri/ChuckChekuri/README.md

 -->
 # Chuck Chekuri

-## Bio

-I am a healthcare IT entrepreneur, machine learning expert and blockchain architect with over 30 years of experience developing software solutions.
-I am currently the founder and CEO of TogetherMDM, a blockchain-based startup that is revolutionizing the way people interact with data.
+## I'm currently working on ...

+A blockchain-based startup that is revolutionizing the way healthcare providers secure and monitor their personal information.
 I am an avid software developer, passionate about learning and sharing what I know with the community.

-## Skills
+My background is in healthcare IT, Machine Learning and Data Management.
+I have over 30 years of experience developing software solutions.

+## Ask me About ...
+How to build solutions on blockchain, Data Quality, Data Pipeline, Data Management Strategies and How to build products.

+## I am continuously learning ..

 * Programming Languages: Solidity, Javascript, Python, R, SQL currently and maany others over the years.
 * Machine Learning: TensorFlow, scikit-learn and now a huge ChatGPT user